teo-0128/notes/note-cs61b/note-cs61b.md

 - arrays are a special kind of object which consists of a numbered sequence of memory boxes
-- to get ith item of array A, use A[i]
+- to get i-th item of array A, use A[i]
-- unlike class instances which have have named memory boxes
+- unlike class instances which have named memory boxes
 - arrays consist of:
-  1. a fixed iteger length(can't change)
+  1. a fixed integer length(can't change)
-  2. a sequence of N memory boxes where N=length,such thay:
+  2. a sequence of N memory boxes where N=length,such that:
-    - all of the boxes hold the same type of value(and have same # of bits)
+    - all of the boxes hold the same type of value(and bits)
     - the boxes are numbered 0 through length-1
 - like instances of classes:
   - you get one reference when it's created